Micro-credentials Policy

 Approval

-13. Proposals for new micro-credentials or changes to existing micro-credentials must be approved by the relevant faculty dean, prior to submission to the Academic Programmes Office.
+13. Proposals for new micro-credentials or changes to existing micro-credentials must be approved through the relevant faculty approval process, prior to submission to the Academic Programmes Office.

 14. Proposals will be reviewed by the Academic Programmes Sub-committee prior to consideration by the Academic Programmes Committee (APC).